Funds

 These are the main types of fund you might come across.

-• Unit trusts – run by fund managers, life insurance companies, banks and building societies.
+• Unit trusts – run by asset managers, life insurance companies, banks and building societies.
 These are the most common investment for ISAs.

-• Investment trusts – run by fund managers, less widely sold than unit trusts and OEICsand generally higher risk.
+• Investment trusts – run by fund managers, less widely sold than unit trusts and OEICs and generally higher risk.
+These can be held within an ISA.

 • Unit linked funds – run by life insurance companies, similar to unit trusts but only available as investments for life insurance products such as pensions and investment bonds.